github/docs/data/reusables/actions/workflows/section-triggering-a-workflow-paths.md

       - '**.js'
 ```

+{% note %}

+**Note:** There is an interaction between filter actions and required checks.
+If an action is skipped due to path filtering and set as a required check, the check will remain pending.
+To work around this, you need a corresponding action of the same name that always passes and runs whenever the former does not, refer to [Handling skipped but required checks](/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks#handling-skipped-but-required-checks) for details.

+{% endnote %}

 #### Example: Excluding paths

 When all the path names match patterns in `paths-ignore`, the workflow will not run.
 If any path names do not match patterns in `paths-ignore`, even if some path names match the patterns, the workflow will run.